 The ratings are designed to reflect the strength of a player relative to all other players, so if Player A (rating = 1,000) plays Player B (rating = 500) then you would expect Player A to win twice as many frames as Player B. This type of rating system is in many ways the purest way to rank players according to their ability and I hope that it will be of interest to followers of the game.
 More…

-The Top 8 in the Snooker Ratings after the Paul Hunter Classic are:
+The Top 8 in the Snooker Ratings after the Shanghai Masters are:

 The Top 8 players over the last 5 tournaments have been: